 As a school we are responding to government guidance that it is essential for schools to strive for high standards stating ‘it can be of more benefit for pupils to strive for good grades in fewer subjects with a strong emphasis on doing well in English and mathematics, than to take more subjects but achieve lower grades overall.’
-We have moved towards a three year Key Stage 4 curriculum model and our present pupils in Year 8 will be working towards their GCSE studies from Year 9.
+We run on a three year Key Stage 4 curriculum model and our present pupils in Year 8 will be working towards their GCSE studies from Year 9.

 - Progress 8 – progress in their best 8 GCSEs (must include 5 from English/maths/science/history or geography/modern foreign languages)

 - Attainment 8 – best 8 GCSE pass grades (as above)

 - The EBacc – 5 GCSE pass grades (English, maths, science or computer science, history or geography and modern foreign language)

 The core subjects studied by pupils in Year 9 cover the government requirements fully, these are: